Stig124/rfetch/README.md

 ##### :bangbang: Warning

-Some subreddits will not work if they don't use URLs with image type ending (xxx.xxx.jpg/png) Tested and working subs :
+Some subreddits will not work if the posts don't use URLs with image type ending (xxx.xxx.jpg/png) Some tested and working subs :

 - r/earthporn
 - r/villageporn